Dock is a leader in local and regional robotics

 Failure to follow the above guidelines may result in disabling of network access.

-Insurance coverage for iPads is provided by Dock Mennonite Academy as part of the student's tuition.
+Insurance coverage for devices is provided by Dock Mennonite Academy as part of the student's tuition.
 This insurance provides for one replacement, as long as students provide proper care and the device has not been abused.